By Arwa Lodhi

 Choosing the perfect yoga class can be challenging – you need a teacher you can hear and understand perfectly, one who checks your body alignment and who chooses positions and movements you enjoy doing.
 In short, you need to feel comfortable and challenged at the same time.

-But there’s another task that can prove to be just as confusing for newbie yogis: choosing the right yoga gear.
+But there’s another task that can prove to be just as confusing for newbie yogis: choosing the bes sustainable yoga clothing.
 I mean, how many times have we seen ‘that’ new girl struggling to do a spinal twist in her huge track pants and sweatshirt?
 And don’t even get me started on people who do yoga in swimwear – or even pantyhose (yes, I have actually seen this).

 There’s a lot more to choosing great eco yoga clothing than (what I would imagine to be) the obvious: it needs to fit close to your body without suffocating it; it needs to stay in place whilst you’re twisting around; it has to ‘breathe’ whilst your breaths intensify; it has to suit the climate of the class, and of course, it has to fit your own style.
 Here are some tips that should make picking the right yoga (or Pilates, or dance class) gear a whole lot easier.